Museum De Lakenhal: Collections

 The collection also includes A Pedlar Selling Spectacles (Allegory of Sight), one of a series of five, The Senses, by Rembrandt.

 The museum was closed for restoration and expansion from 2016 to 2019.
 On its reopening in June 2019, and until February 2020, the museum had on display a newly identified painting by Rembrandt, Suffer little children to come unto me, showing Jesus preaching.

+In 2022 the museum acquired the film Planktonium (2021) by the Dutch filmmaker Jan van IJken as a video work; it was shown during Leiden's year as European City of Science.

 Organisation

 The current director is Tanja Elstgeest.
 The museum's budget, as of 2021, is around 5m euros.
 2021 saw 29,281 visitors, although that figure was affected by Covid-19 lockdowns.